AtrikGit6174/AtrikGit6174/README.md

 ### Hello World! 👋

-- 🌱 I’m currently learning Machine Learning, with the Stanford University Course on Coursera and have just joined Kaggle
+- 🌱 I’m currently undergong Machine Learning, with the Stanford University Course on Coursera and have just joined Kaggle
 - :wave: I’m looking to collaborate on C++ projects
 - 🔭 Cryptography and cybersecurity excites me...
 Looking for guidance on Cryptopals Cryptochallenges
 - ⚡ Fun fact: I call myself a Random Rhymer.
 Indian Mythology enthusiasts, count me in!